What to see at the Thai Hua museum?

-Thai Hua Museum on Krabi Road in Phuket Town was a good surprise.
-I visited it few years ago when it was just reopened and despite being a beautiful house, it was just an empty building.
-Museums in Phuket tend to be soulless run down buildings, a bit like the Thalang Museum or even the recent Phuket Mining Museum in Kathu so in general, I don’t really place Museums at the top of my list of 10 Things to Do in Phuket.
-So what changed my mind?
+The Thai Hua Museum on Krabi Road in Phuket Town is a pleasant surprise.
+We visited it a few years ago when it reopened, and despite being in a beautiful mansion, it was just an empty building.
+Thankfully, someone realised the potential of such a great location in the historic streets of old Phuket town to turn it into an interesting display.
+Museums in Phuket used to be rundown buildings, a bit like the Thalang Museum or even the immense Phuket Mining Museum in Kathu so in general, we don’t place them at the top of our list of Things to Do in Phuket.

-Now let me give you three reasons why you should stop and visit the Thai Hua Museum.
-First it is really well located, near all the beautiful historical streets and buildings of Phuket Town so you can learn about all the buildings, shops and businesses you just walked by in town.
-Second, it is done with great taste and quality design.
+There a few good reasons why you should stop and visit the museum.
+First, it is well located, near all the beautiful historic streets and buildings of Phuket Town so you can learn about all the buildings, shops and businesses you just walked by in town.
+Second, it is done with taste and quality design.
 Third, the history itself is well displayed, well explained and not too academic like museums often like, which makes it a pleasure to read.

-I won’t get too much into details about the island’s history, as I will (try to) write a page about it later and I would be the one boring, but you will be introduced to all the major figures who influence the course of Phuket history in the past centuries, including several Chinese families still prominent today.
-Learn what brought them to Phuket and what was the trade like at the time, very influenced by the tin mining.
+We won’t get too much into details about the island’s history.
+Still, you will discover to all the significant figures who influenced the course of Phuket history in the past centuries, including several Chinese families still prominent today.
+Learn what brought them to Phuket and what was the trade in the past, significantly influenced by the tin mining.